arangodb/docs/3.6/oasis/backups.md

 ![Backup ArangoDB](../images/oasis-backup-section.png)

 There are two ways to create backups.
-Create periodic backups using a Backup policy, or create a backup manually.
+Create periodic backups using a **Backup policy**, or create a backup manually.

 ## Periodic backups